NMFS-RADFish/radfish/docs/about/contribute.md

 ## 4. Feature Requests

 We welcome feature requests!
-If you have an idea for a new feature that would improve the project, we encourage you to share it with us.
+If you have an idea for a new feature in RADFish that would improve the project, we encourage you to share it with us.

 ### How to Submit a Feature Request